Benn9211/Movie-Trailer-Project/README.md

 - Then download all files from github that I have provided to see the result off movie trailer
 - Then you open the entertainment_center.py in the python 2.7.12 IDL to see the code behind it or you can click on the file to see the code.
 >Go to your Folder Movie Trailer
-- Then Double Click on the `entertainment_center.py` to see the result of Movie Trailer Project that I have created.
+- Then Double Click on the `fresh_tomatoes` to see the result of Movie Trailer Project that I have created.